Elder Creek Night Runs

 WHO’S READY FOR A PARTY IN THE DESERT?

-We are super excited to bring back the Elder Creek Night Runs!
+Elder Creek Night Runs is back for 2024 – this time with a FULL MOON!
 Come experience a few of our favorite things – a desert sunset, some great single track surrounded by red shank and manzanita trees, and a run with all our friends under the stars.
 We are especially thankful to the Cahuilla Band of Indians for the use of this beautiful land.
-We will honor it!

 COURSE INFO